 The Office of Student Life

-The staff of the office of student life, headed by the Coordinator of Student Activities and Leadership, work most closely with residence life, student activities, student leadership and governance.
+The staff of the office of student life, headed by the Coordinator of Student Activities and Leadership, work most closely with residential life, student activities, student leadership and governance.
 As Haverford students bear great responsibility for their own lives and their community, the office staff serve largely as mentors, collaborators and advisors.
 Since the Honor Code plays such a critical role at Haverford, we have no formal judicial mechanism to address student behavior, but the student life staff work closely with Honor Council and other student leaders to maintain the standards of respect that all of our community members have come to expect.

 The Office of Dean of the College also encompasses the following departments as important sources of "learning outside the classroom":